-Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wens springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally MICROBIAL Viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-INORGANIC Salts and metals, which can be naturally-occurring or result from urban storm water runoff, CONTAMINANTS industrial, domestic wastewater discharges, oil & gas production, mining, and farming.
+Sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals, and in some cases, radioactive material.
+It can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include:

+MICROBIAL Viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+INORGANIC Salts and metals, which can be naturally-occurring or result from urban storm water CONTAMINANTS runoff, industrial, domestic wastewater discharges, oil & gas production, mining, and farming.
 PESTICIDES AND May come from a variety of sources such as agricultural, urban storm water runoff, and HERBICIDES residential uses.
-ORGANIC Synthetic and volatile organic chemicals, which are by-products of industrial processes and CHEMICAL petroleum production, and can also come from gas stations, urban storm water runoff, and CONTAMINANTS septic systems.
+ORGANIC Synthetic and volatile organic chemicals, which are by-products of industrial processes CHEMICAL and petroleum production, and can also come from gas stations, urban storm water CONTAMINANTS runoff, and septic systems.
 RADIOACTIVE Can be naturally occurring or be the result of oil and gas production and mining activities.